atolab/cdds/docs/GettingStartedGuide/helloworld_indepth.rst

 *Hello World!* Subscriber Source Code
 =====================================

-This contains the source that will wait for a *Hello World!* message and reads it when it receives one.
+Subscriber.c contains the source that will wait for a *Hello World!* message and reads it when it receives one.

 .. literalinclude:: ../../examples/helloworld/subscriber.c